-- Correcting typographical, spelling, or grammatical errors in question or answer text
+- Correcting typographical, spelling, or grammatical errors in Question or Answer text

-- Correcting point value errors for questions
+- Correcting point value errors at the Question level

 - Changing correct answer specifications